JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 ## Overview

-`PY_TO_LOGIC.py` is the Python frontend for the PipelineC hardware compiler.
-It translates Python design files into PipelineC's internal `Logic()` graph representation, which the backend then lowers to VHDL.
+`PY_TO_LOGIC.py` is the Python frontend for the PypelineC hardware compiler.
+It translates Python design files into PypelineC's internal `Logic()` graph representation, which the backend then lowers to VHDL.

 The central idea is to **use Python itself as the elaboration language**.
 A design file is